Download the UMSV Digital Campus App Today! 📲

 • Hair for both men and women should be worn in a neat, conservative style.

-• Half-length white lab coats with the College’s program patch attached to the right sleeve and program ID tags clearly identifying the wearer as a University of Mount Saint Vincent Master of Science Physician Assistant Program student are required unless otherwise directed by the clinical preceptor.
+• Half-length white lab coats with program patches and program ID tags clearly identifying the wearer as a University of Mount Saint Vincent Physician Assistant Student are required unless otherwise directed by the clinical preceptor.

-Clinical supervisors, preceptors, or program faculty reserve the right to remove any student from a clinical site/experience who is not appropriately dressed.
-If a student is sent home due to inappropriate attire, the student will not be permitted to make up any clinical work, assignments, or experiences for the missed day.
+Clinical supervisors, preceptors, or PA Program faculty reserve the right to remove any student from a clinical site/experience who is not appropriately dressed.
+If a student is sent home due to inappropriate attire, the student will have to make-up any clinical work, assignments, or experiences for the missed day.
 Any such episodes will be documented in the student’s file.

 Identification

 Physician assistant students should be identified by a clearly marked program identification badge while on clinical experiences at other institutions.
-At minimum, students will introduce themselves as physician assistant students and sign all documentation with their legible full signature followed by ‘PA-S’ or ‘PA student.’
-Students should clearly display their current University of Mount Saint Vincent identification while on campus.
+At a minimum, students will introduce themselves as physician assistant students and sign all documentation with their legible full signature followed by ‘PA- S’ or ‘PA student’.
+Students should clearly display their current UMSV identification while on campus.